truenas/documentation/content/SCALETutorials/Storage/Pools/CreatePoolWizard.md

 * Maximizing total available storage at the expense of redundancy or performance entails allocating large-volume disks and configuring a pool for minimal redundancy.
 * Maximizing pool performance entails installing and allocating high-speed SSD drives to a pool.
 * Security requirements can mean the pool must be created with [ZFS encryption]({{< relref "EncryptionSCALE.md" >}}).
-* RAIDz pool layouts are well-suited for smaller (<10) data VDEVS or storage scenarios that involve storing multitudes of files with small data block sizes set.
+* RAIDz pool layouts are well-suited for general use cases and especially smaller (<10) data VDEVS or storage scenarios that involve storing multitudes of files with small data block sizes set.
-* dRAID pool layouts improve resilver times and storage expandability for large disk count (>10) data VDEVS with large data block sizes configured.
+* dRAID pool layouts are useful in specific situations where large disk count (>100) arrays need improved resilver times due to increased disk failure rates and the array is intended for deep archival of large size data.
+  TrueNAS recommends defaulting to a RAIDz layout generally and whenever a dRAID vdev would have fewer than 10 data storage devices.

 Determining your specific storage requirements is a critical step before creating a pool.
 The [ZFS](https://www.truenas.com/docs/references/zfsprimer/) and [dRAID](https://www.truenas.com/docs/references/draidprimer/) primers provide a starting point to learn about the strengths and costs of different storage pool layouts.